Can You Guess the Most Popular Slang Term in Your State?

 Hint: This state was the first to ratify the constitution.

 In Delaware, bagging up is a good thing.
 It's simply a way of saying that someone is laughing.
+And for more fun phrases and facts delivered straight to your inbox, sign up for our daily newsletter.

 Where would you hear the slang phrase quit being ugly?